 Fifty town homes are located on the immediate medical center grounds.
-Rent for these town homes is $710 per month.
+Rent for these town homes is $745 per month.
 All utilities including heat, electricity, water, basic cable, and high-speed internet are paid for by the medical center.
-The town homes can be furnished, semi-furnished, or unfurnished.& Each town home has a living room, dining room, kitchen, laundry area with individual washers and dryers, two bedrooms, full bathroom, and study/den.
+The town homes can be furnished, semi-furnished, or unfurnished.
+Each town home has a living room, dining room, kitchen, laundry area with individual washers and dryers, two bedrooms, full bathroom, and study/den.
 All are individually heated and air-conditioned.
 Garden space is also available.

-- ONLY cats and dogs are allowed
+- Cat and dogs only

 - Quantity limitations:

 - One dog

 - All pets must be indoor pets and leashed when outside

 - Dogs must be less than 75 pounds

 Gundersen offers 24 newly constructed town homes near the La Crosse Campus East and Founder's Buildings.
 Rent for these town homes is $915 per month.
 All utilities including heat, electricity, water, basic cable, and high-speed internet are paid for by the medical center.
 The town homes can be furnished, semi-furnished, or unfurnished.
 Each town home has a living room, dining room, kitchen, laundry area with individual washers and dryers, two bedrooms, one full bathroom, and one-half bath.
 All are individually heated and air-conditioned.
 There is no garden space at this site, but gardening is available in the West Housing Complex.
 Pets are not allowed in this housing complex.